Abhinava Gada: Overview

-Abhinava-Gada is an uncompromisingly fighting treatise directed to a sustained and systematic refutation of Appayya Dikshita's furious, frontal attack on Madhva in his Madhvamukhamardanam.
-Even though it is refutation work like the earlier works of Vijayendra Tirtha and Narayana, Satyanatha wrote the refutation in a slightly different angle of theirs.
-It runs to 4,750 granthas and was published by Satyadhyana Tirtha of Uttaradi Math.
-Unlike Vijayendra Tirtha, the author tries to silence the criticism of Appayya Dikshita, without reference, as a rule, to the opinions expressed by Jayatirtha and Vyasatirtha in their works.
-He isolates Madhva from his commentators and so confounds the critic, suggesting sometimes that the Bhashyakara is not be blamed for the views of his commentators.
-Vijayendra Tirtha, on the other hand, has throughout tries to treat the works of the Bhashyakara and those of his commentators, as a homogeneous whole and make them withstand the criticisms of Dikshita, as a united body of texts.
+The Abhinava Gada is a powerful and relentless polemical work aimed at thoroughly and systematically countering Appayya Dikshita's intense and direct criticism of Madhvacharya in his Madhvamukhamardanam.
+While earlier scholars like Vijayendra Tirtha and Narayanacharya Vaishvanathi had also written refutations, Satyanatha approached the task from a unique perspective.
+The work is extensive, comprising 4,750 granthas.
+Unlike Vijayendra Tirtha, Satyanatha Tirtha tries to silence the criticism of Appayya Dikshita, without reference, as a rule, to the opinions expressed by Jayatirtha and Vyasatirtha in their works.
+He isolates Madhva from his commentators and so confounds the critic, suggesting sometimes that the Bhashyakara is not to be blamed for the views of his commentators.
+Vijayendra Tirtha, on the other hand, has throughout tries to treat the works of the Bhashyakara and those of his commentators, as a homogeneous whole and make them withstand the criticisms of Appayya Dikshita, as a united body of texts.
 Anthony Grafton and Glenn W. Most writes, "The work Abhinava-Gada is a new mace which broke the heads of non-dualists like Appayya Dikshita".